June 16, 2025 (6mo ago) — last updated December 28, 2025 (11d ago)

 ← Back to blog

-Discover clear, practical steps to grow spiritually.
+Discover clear, research-backed steps to grow spiritually.
 Learn how to find your authentic starting point, build short daily practices that stick, connect with supportive people, and turn challenges into growth.

 Faith leaders at Davos 2025 discussing religion, spirituality, and values

 Discover clear, practical steps to grow spiritually.
-This guide helps you find your authentic starting point, build daily practices that stick, connect with people who support your path, and turn life’s challenges into growth.
+This guide helps you find an authentic starting point, build short daily practices that stick, connect with supportive people, and turn life’s challenges into growth.

-Spiritual growth begins with a simple question: what truly resonates with you?
+Spiritual growth begins with one question: what truly resonates with you?
 Seeing faith leaders at Davos discussing global issues is a reminder that spirituality matters beyond the personal realm1.
-But your journey starts inside — not by copying others, but by listening to your inner compass.
+Your journey, however, starts inside — not by copying others, but by listening to your inner compass.

-Many people try every trending practice and end up feeling unsettled.
-Instead, identify small, meaningful practices that fit your life.
-For example, short mindful breathing breaks may suit you better than an hour-long meditation routine.
-There’s no single right path; start with what feels authentic and build from there.
+Many people try every trending practice and end up unsettled.
+Instead, choose small, meaningful practices that fit your life.
+Short breathing breaks may suit you better than an hour-long meditation session.
+There’s no single right path; begin with what feels authentic and build from there.

 Build on your existing values and beliefs.
 What already feels meaningful?
 Use those threads as a springboard to deepen your practice.
-If you’re curious about exploring life purpose, see Find Your Life Purpose on the Life Purpose App for guided steps and prompts.
+If you want a guided starting point, try the Find Your Life Purpose guide on the Life Purpose App.

-Spiritual growth is about consistency in your real life, not perfection.
-Micro-practices — brief, intentional actions during your day — compound into meaningful change over time.
+Spiritual growth is about consistency in real life, not perfection.
+Micro-practices — brief, intentional actions during your day — compound into meaningful change.
 Research shows meditation programs improve stress and well-being, especially when practiced regularly2.

 Infographic: meditation, prayer, journaling

-Transform existing moments into spiritual practice: practice mindful breaths while waiting in line, turn dishwashing into a gratitude practice, or do a two-minute check-in before bedtime.
+Turn ordinary moments into practice: take mindful breaths while waiting in line, make dishwashing a gratitude pause, or do a two-minute check-in before bed.
 Small habits are sustainable and effective.

 Journaling and expressive writing are linked to improved emotional processing and well-being, even with short daily sessions3.
 Start with five to ten minutes of journaling or a short guided meditation from the Life Purpose App to build momentum.

 Expect interruptions and imperfect sessions.
 Spiritual growth is progress over time, not flawless practice.
-Compassion and flexibility keep your practice alive when life gets messy.
+Self-compassion and flexibility keep your practice alive when life gets messy.

 PracticeTimeBenefitsStart

-Meditation5–20 minReduced stress, focusGuided meditations (Life Purpose App)
+Meditation5–20 minReduced stress, better focusGuided meditations (Life Purpose App)

 Prayer5–15 minComfort, connectionSimple gratitude or requests